Openscapes/2022-noaa-sefsc-summer/github-clinic/carissa.md

 Adding an emoji!
 That is so funny! :joy:

+Do some highlighting
+I need to highlight these ==very important words==.

 We can make lists – *note that lists need a carriage return before list items!*

 1. bananas